-Computer Applications in Architecture

-Lab 3.
-Prerequisite(s): Grade of "C" or better in 3116.
-Introduction to 2-D and 3-D computer CAD topics and their application in the design process.
+Computer Applications in Architecture I. Prerequisite(s): Grade of "C" or better in 2216 and admission to professional school.
+Introduction to 2D and 3D computer topics and their application in the design process.
+No credit for students with credit in 3253.